Blueion76/FCAUconnect-HA/README.md

 source, credit and most code from https://github.com/wubbl0rz/FiatChamp

-Connect your FIAT, Jeep, Ram, Dodge, AlfaRomeo car 🚗 or truck 🚚 to Home Assistant.
+Connect your FIAT, Jeep, Ram, Dodge or AlfaRomeo car 🚗 or truck 🚚 to Home Assistant.
 Needs a vehicle with valid subscription tied to Uconnect account.

 ## Car Brands